vkola-lab/vkola-lab.github.io/_pages/research.md

 ---
 ### Podcast on neurological research
-Listen to our discussion with [Newt Gingrich](https://en.wikipedia.org/wiki/Newt_Gingrich) on neurological research.
+Listen to our discussion with [Newt Gingrich](https://en.wikipedia.org/wiki/Newt_Gingrich), former Speaker of the House on neurological research.
 Click [here](https://podcasts.apple.com/us/podcast/newts-world/id1452065072?i=1000632167791) for more details.

 ---
 ### Clubhouse discussion on our latest work